Siding & Windows

 At Pinnacle Roofing, our contractors install all types of siding.
 The main types of siding include vinyl, wood, cement, and engineered materials.
 Each offers unique benefits and, in some cases, drawbacks.
 For example, vinyl siding requires little maintenance and lasts a long time, but can be susceptible to color fading, especially on south-facing exposures.
 Below, we provide an overview of each siding material with some pros and cons.

 Our approach to siding installation includes a detailed evaluation of your home's existing exterior to confirm the best material fit and techniques for local conditions.
-We stay informed of regional trends and innovations, choosing materials proven to withstand the weather fluctuations Omaha homeowners face year after year.
+We stay informed about regional trends and innovations, choosing materials proven to withstand the weather fluctuations Omaha homeowners face year after year.
 We also maintain strong communication throughout the project, ensuring you understand each phase and receive straightforward guidance from our experienced team members.

 For more information or a free consultation from a trusted siding contractor in Omaha, contact our team members at (402) 518-5456 or send us a message online.
 We can help you determine the right product for your home’s next siding project.